Zuckerberg’s apologies have been a staple of Facebook scandals. Now the company offers defiance.

 Though the company’s stock price was down nearly 5 percent after the unusual outage on Monday, the company’s previous controversies have not seriously undermined its business.
 Facebook now boasts 3.5 billion users — more than half of the world’s Internet users — across its subsidiaries, including Instagram, Messenger and WhatsApp, and its reach is so great that the outage was treated as a major news story across the world.

 Starting with revelations in 2017 that Russian operatives had used Facebook to interfere in the U.S. presidential election a year earlier, the company has been subject to a degree of public scrutiny other social media companies largely have avoided.
-It’s been subjected to advertiser boycotts, viral calls for users to quit the service, civil rights allegations, a record penalty by the FTC for privacy failures and harsh criticism by leaders of both major political parties.
+It has been subjected to advertiser boycotts, viral calls for users to quit the service, civil rights allegations, a record penalty from the FTC for privacy failures and harsh criticism by leaders of both major political parties.

-There have also been numerous whistleblowers, including some former executives who’ve spoken out against the company.
+There have also been numerous whistleblowers, including some former executives who have spoken out against the company.
 One of them, Sophie Zhang, also helped bring forward a trove of internal documents that alleged that the company had turned a blind eye to foreign governments that spread disinformation.

-Yet each time, the company has weathered the attacks, its stock price maintaining, with brief declines, steady growth that has made Facebook one of the 21st Century’s leading corporate success stories.
+Yet each time, the company has weathered the attacks, its stock price maintaining, with brief declines, steady growth that has made Facebook one of the 21st century’s leading corporate success stories.
 Even with Monday’s decline, Facebook’s market capitalization of nearly $920 billion makes it among the world’s most valuable companies.

-Investors who resisted the urge to sell on July 26, 2018, for example — following a $100 billion decline that was the largest in Wall Street history and widely blamed on Facebook’s privacy missteps — saw their holdings roughly double in value before the most recent scandal-related decline.
+Investors who resisted the urge to sell on July 26, 2018, for instance — following a $100 billion decline that was the largest in Wall Street history and widely blamed on Facebook’s privacy missteps — saw their holdings roughly double in value before the most recent scandal-related decline.

 Boland said top corporate leaders are blinded to the platform’s problems because they still believe that the company does far more good than harm.
 That means efforts to understand and mitigate the problems aren’t taken seriously enough or are ended prematurely, he said.

-That matches Haugen’s allegation that numerous steps the company took to curb misinformation and the spread of extremist content ahead of the 2020 presidential election were withdrawn too soon when ongoing implementation might have calmed the vote’s turbulent aftermath — culminating with the Jan.
+That matches Haugen’s allegation that numerous steps the company took to curb misinformation and the spread of extremist content ahead of the 2020 presidential election were withdrawn too soon when ongoing implementation might have calmed the vote’s turbulent aftermath, which culminated with the Jan.
 6 attack on the U.S. Capitol.

-Haugen also revealed evidence that a change in the formula Facebook uses to direct content to a user’s news feed resulted in the belief among European political parties that they had to adopt more extreme stances to reach audiences on Facebook.
-She also has argued that the company’s algorithms have the effect of surfacing extreme content that entices users to click more — and generate more profit for the company — despite evidence that such tactics intensify partisan feelings and distort democratic political debate.
+Haugen revealed evidence that a change in the formula Facebook uses to direct content to a user’s news feed resulted in the belief among European political parties that they had to adopt more extreme stances to reach audiences on Facebook.

+She has also argued that the company’s algorithms have the effect of surfacing extreme content that entices users to click more — and generate more profit for the company — despite evidence that such tactics intensify partisan feelings and distort democratic political debate.

 Haguen’s complaint to the SEC that the company’s private research contradicted its public representations to investors was embraced by the company’s critics in Congress.